Trusted Customer Engagements Through Chatbots

 Forbes contributor David A. Teich suggested that companies should take are two-fold.
 First, a much better job must be done to improve basic data security and to advertise that security.
 Second, marketing needs to be done alongside the rapid rollout of chatbots.

 "There needs to be a mindset that the chats need to start by making it clear that the goal is to provide rapid service while also reinforcing security," Teich wrote.
 "Over the next 18-24 months, that dual goal should display itself by having the chatbot give an option to put people in touch with a live operator if personal information is required.
 Alongside that process, the company should be visibly improving data security while marketing nudges consumers in the direction of choosing, on their own, to provide more information to improved systems."

 Availability, speed, simplicity, easy development, storage issues, app fatigue.
 These are some of the main reasons why chatbots are touted to replace the need for further app development.

 As early as 2016, symptoms of app fatigue became clear in a

-report by Nomura Research which reported 20% decline in app downloads for 15 leading app publishers in the US for the month of May 2016 as compared to the previous year.
+report by Nomura Research, seeing a 20% decline in app downloads for 15 leading app publishers in the US for the month of May 2016 as compared to the previous year.